gallantries/video-library/docs/events/testevent/test-event.md

 setup:
   servers:
-    - server: eu
+    - server: eu        # some popular servers are predefined (in _data/servers.yml)
-      tiaas: smorg2021  # if using TiaaS for this server, but the keyword here
+      tiaas: smorg2021  # if using TiaaS for this server, put the keyword here
     - server: au
-    - custom:
+    - custom:           # or you can specify a different server
         name: My custom Galaxy server
         url: "https://galaxy.example.com"
   slack: